 Way back in "Thor's hammer" scene in Avengers: Age of Ultron, many people suspected Steve could actually lift Thor's hammer and was merely pretending not to.note Alternatively, it's been theorized that Steve was not yet fully worthy to wield it because he was hiding from Tony that Howard and Maria Stark were killed by the Winter Soldier.
 As we find out, they were right in the most awesome way possible.
 Said word-for-word by Thor when it happens.

 When the Russos refused to confirm whether or not Jane Foster had survived the snap back in 2018, claiming that it might be a spoiler, some fans theorized that this meant Jane would have a cameo in Endgame.
 The theory picked up more steam when Natalie Portman unexpectedly showed up at the movie's premiere.
 In the actual movie, Jane does indeed make an appearance when Thor and Rocket time travel back to Asgard during the events of Thor: The Dark World, made up of both archive footage from that movie and some new dialogue that Portman recorded herself.
 The screenwriters said in an interview that Jane originally was slated to do more, but that role was given to Frigga instead since it was decidedly more emotional that way, plus (as it was revealed shortly after) there was already a movie with a bigger role for Portman in the works anyway.
+However, Jane's fate regarding the Snap didn't actually end up playing into her role in Endgame, since the Jane we see in the movie is from a time before the Snap happens.

 After an offhand comment in Ant-Man and the Wasp established the existence of time vortexes in the Quantum Realm, many fans guessed that they would be used to undo the snap somehow.
 While they didn't end up doing it directly as most theories assumed, they were instrumental in retrieving past versions of the Infinity Stones to handle the job.